- Red Stripe: Emergency Ambulance — white body, min 3 crew, advanced life support equipment.

 How can I tell ambulance types apart when requesting private ambulance service?

-Look at the body color and stripe color: white body + red stripe = emergency or ICU ambulance; gray body + blue stripe = patient transport ambulance.
+Look at the body color and stripe color: white body + red stripe = emergency or Intensive Care Unit (ICU) ambulance; gray body + blue stripe = patient transport ambulance.
 The ambulance class is also written on both sides of the vehicle.
 Determine whether you need emergency intervention or planned transport, then always ask the provider which ambulance type will serve you.

 Intercity Ambulance Transfer Service